6pill/PrimeBot/README.md

 In meantime, enjoy with Primebot.
 The app is available in MacOs and only in the UAE

 How to Use:

+1. Click on PrimeBot_download
+2. Click on downloads
 1. Unzip the file
 2. Double-click PrimeBot to launch
 3. No installation required